Amoghdatascience/Healthcare-Data-Normalization-using-Snowflake-Schema/README.md

 Feel free to fork this repo or raise issues for feedback, improvements, or contributions.

 ### Contact
-This project was done as a part of coursework under the guidance of Prof. Zimeng Lyu at Rochester Institute of Technology.
+This project was done as a part of coursework under the guidance of Prof. Zimeng Lyu at Rochester Institute of Technology by Amogh Naik.